hapax/hapax.github.io/assets/reading.md

 #### 5. A coherent cubic example<a id="sec-5" name="sec-5"></a>

-The connection to the quantum-mechanics folklore is unclear.
-Aren't virtual particles unobservable?
-If they come into existence momentarily, don't they go out of existence again?
 To get a feeling for what's going on, consider the simplest nontrivial example, a perturbed harmonic oscillator with Hamiltonian